Nonprofit Voter Resources

 - This brief by Nonprofit Vote explains how nonprofits can work on ballot measures and how ballot measures are different from candidate elections.

-- National Voter Registration Day is September 23.
+- National Voter Registration Day takes place each September.
 The Alliance is a National Partner of this important nationwide initiative to help ensure no one misses the chance to vote because of lack of information about their voting status, polling place or how to register to vote.

 - Does your museum participate in allowable election activities, such as serving as a polling place?
 Let us know about your experience with these activities.